jfgiraud/repeat/README.md

     OPTIONS:

         -I replace-str
-            Replace occurrences of replace-str in the command-arguments with the counter.
+            Replace occurrences of replace-str in the command-arguments with the counter (starting at 0).

         -h
             Display usage